Things to do in Bakewell, Derbyshire

 Jane Austen fans will love a visit to Chatsworth House, home to the gorgeous Mr Darcy!

-Start your visit by exploring Chatsworth House with its exquisite interiors and furnishings and impressive collection of fine art.
-It’s easy to see why it was chosen as the filming location for Pemberley, Mr Darcy’s house in the 2005 version of Pride and Prejudice.
+Start your visit by exploring the stunning interiors at Chatsworth House, featuring opulent furnishings, exquisite décor, and an impressive collection of fine art that spans centuries.
+It’s easy to see why the house was chosen as the filming location for Mr Darcy’s Pemberley in the 2005 version of Pride and Prejudice.

 Stroll over Bakewell Bridge